Current active course description (last updated 2025/26)

 In Literature and Environmental Catastrophe, students will read, analyze, discuss, and write about literary representations of natural disasters, environmental catastrophes, and extreme climatological phenomena.
 Engaging with accounts (both fiction and non-fiction) of these transformative events, students will develop an understanding not only of how narrative can articulate causation and agency, but also how stories can negotiate the (often violent) relationship between humankind and the natural world.

-Acceptance into the Bachelor of English program or English One-Year program with adequate course progression (at least 45 ECTS passed).
+Acceptance into the English One-Year program with adequate course progression (at least 45 ECTS passed).
 The course is also open to international exchange students at Nord University.

 KNOWLEDGE

-• Identify and analyze the role that literature has played in constructing and challenging established explanatory frameworks of environmental phenomena
+• has knowledge to dentify and analyze the role that literature has played in constructing and challenging established explanatory frameworks of environmental phenomena

-• Understand trends and patterns in the history of English literature, particularly in those works focused on the natural world
+• has knowledge to understand trends and patterns in the history of English literature, particularly in those works focused on the natural world

-• Know a wide range of works of English literature from different periods and genres
+• has knowledge of a wide range of works of English literature from different periods and genres

 SKILLS

-• ability to identify and interpret literary devices and rhetorical strategies that contribute to the larger aims of a literary work
+• can identify and interpret literary devices and rhetorical strategies that contribute to the larger aims of a literary work

-• ability to contextualize and critique paradigms of causation, agency, and culpability
+• can contextualize and critique paradigms of causation, agency, and culpability

-• ability to draw thematic and conceptual connections between literary texts
+• can draw thematic and conceptual connections between literary texts

 GENERAL COMPETENCE

-• write coherently and persuasively about challenging topics
+• can write coherently and persuasively about challenging topics

-• engage confidently and productively in discussion with colleagues
+• can engage confidently and productively in discussion with colleagues

-• recognize the pervasive role that literature plays in our understanding of ourselves and our environment
+• can recognize the pervasive role that literature plays in our understanding of ourselves and our environment

 No costs beyond semester fee and course books.